Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation

-\begin{remark} In contrast to continuous point-symmetry transformations, not all discrete point-symmetry transformations of the equation~\eqref{eq:dN} are extended to ones of its nonlinear Lax representation~\eqref{eq:dNLaxPair}.
-At the same time, the system~\eqref{eq:dNLaxPair} admits, in addition to the expectable point symmetries of simple shifts in~$v$, the discrete point-symmetry transformation alternating the sign of~$v$. \end{remark}
+\begin{remark} In contrast to continuous point symmetry transformations, not all discrete point symmetry transformations of the equation~\eqref{eq:dN} are extended to ones of its nonlinear Lax representation~\eqref{eq:dNLaxPair}.
+At the same time, the system~\eqref{eq:dNLaxPair} admits, in addition to the expectable point symmetries of simple shifts in~$v$, the discrete point symmetry transformation alternating the sign of~$v$. \end{remark}

 \begin{remark} Although the maximal Lie invariance algebra~$\mathfrak g$ of the equation~\eqref{eq:dN} exhaustively defines the point-symmetry pseudogroup~$G$ of this equation, it does not define exhaustively the equation itself.
 Nevertheless, to single out the equation~\eqref{eq:dN} from the entire set of third-order partial differential equations with three independent variables, it suffices to supplement the $\mathfrak g$-invariance with a few nice conditions.
 As such conditions, we have selected admitting the conservation-law characteristics~$1$, $u_{xx}$ and~$u_{yy}$. \end{remark}